Welcome to the Atlanta Film Festival Volunteering Program

 2016 Atlanta Film Festival Volunteer Application

-The Atlanta Film Festival cannot do what we do without the help and support of our volunteers.
+The Atlanta Film Society cannot do what we do without the help and support of our volunteers.
 You are the unsung heroes that produce an amazing festival every year and provide Atlanta with year-round film events and unforgettable experiences.

 All volunteer positions play an important role in the success of the 2016 Atlanta Film Festival.
 Once your application is completed, please make plans to attend one of three volunteer orientations—scheduled on weekends before the festival.
 A volunteer coordinator will be in contact with you to discuss scheduling for this year.